iamvery/docs/warmup/comments.md

 end
 ```

 Now everything is hooked up.
+When binding an empty object to the comment form,
+Pakyow will set it up for creating a comment through our restful resource.

 ## Avoiding the Form Submission Refresh

-If you open [localhost:3000](http://localhost:3000) in two browsers you'll see
+Open [localhost:3000](http://localhost:3000) in two browser sessions and you'll
-that comments created in one window automatically show up in the other window.
+see that comments created in one window automatically show up in the other
-This is really nice, but it's still a bit clunky for the comment creator since
+window.
+This is great, but it's still a bit clunky for the user creating the
-the form submission causes a full page refresh.
+comment since the form submission causes a full page refresh.

 Fortunately the Pakyow client library, Ring, gives us a way to avoid this.
 Open
 `app/views/_comment-form.html` and add the following `data-ui` attribute to the